pheymann/paulheymann-website/_posts/engineering/2023-06-23-project-driver.md

 But I think it is an issue that is rather easy to fix.
 We already opened up roadmap planning to all members, so why not do the same for project lead responsibilities?
 I pitch an idea that is above my comfort zone but believe I can do it and so do other senior members of the team.
 In that case, I become the *Driver* and take on ownership(E1).

 ## Responsibilities
 But what responsibilities come with that role?
-It is not about building everything on your but it is about making sure we successfully iterate through the remaining steps of *Ready*, *Learn*, *Do*.
+It is not about building everything on your own, but it is about making sure we successfully iterate through the remaining steps of *Ready*, *Learn*, *Do*.
 That means a Driver makes sure:

 * stakeholder communication happens,
 * reports about the state of the project are shared regularly,